 ‣ Your favourite social media platform can shut down or turn its back on you.

 It happens.
-And if it happens to you, you’ll still have your email list because they are your subscribers and your responsibility.
-Social media followers are a great way of growing your brand, but they are rented — you do not own them.
+And if it happens to you, you’ll still have your email list because they are your subscribers.
+Social media followers are a great way of growing your brand, but think of them as “rented” — you do not own them.
 The social media platform does.

 ‣ Email is less competitive than social media.